Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Peace on a national and international level, for the last 70 years has been a fairly present phenomenon.
 What about the next 70?

-Peace has been tainted by some vicious local and regional wars like Vietnam, the Congo or Yemen and Syria with thousands of lives lost.
-But with the 30 glorious years following WWII and the rising standard of living, we have had a relatively peaceful episode in world history.
+Peace has been tainted by some vicious local and regional wars like Vietnam, the Congo or Yemen and Syria, with thousands of lives lost.
+But with the 30 glorious years following WWII and the rising standard of living, we have had an episode of relative peace in world history.

-In our quest to see how we manage our planet let’s continue our investigation of how government rules.
-Can, and is the leadership of our nations bringing more or less peace to the world?
-Here are some of the Ministries we would need to accomplish such a task.
+In our quest to see how we manage our planet, let’s continue our investigation of how government rules.
+Can and is the leadership of our nations bringing more or less peace to the world?
+Here are some Ministries we would need to accomplish such a task.

 - Ministry of Interior

 - National Development: Regional, City, Town, and Country

 As I write, President Macron of France launches his consultation with the French people to find out what their condolences are.
 One of the big issues is the desertification of the rural areas.
 Public administration and transport have shut down slowly but inexorably over the last decade to where these areas feel more and more isolated.
 Furthermore, central government in Paris has transferred more and more responsibilities (schools, medical…) to the townships putting heavier burdens on their finances.
 Not a situation for peace.

 The crisis has reached a breaking point with the gilets jaunes movement being a national movement that has been ongoing for weeks.
 Marchers have diminished, although the 9th weekend saw an increase in demonstrators, violence is on the rise.
 This is not a political period of peace for Macron and his government.